- 10+ Guests Price as advertised*

 Breakfast | Dinner

-This morning offers a great opportunity for a walk over to our guide favorite, Flying Goat Coffee.
+This morning offers a great opportunity for a walk over to our guide's favorite, Flying Goat Coffee.
 Sit and enjoy a macchiato and watch the square come alive before strolling back to the hotel for our ride start.
 Today we ride through the Russian River Valley, known for its tantalizing Pinot Noir on our way to Armstrong State Natural Reserve.
 Avid riders can push their legs by tackling the toughest climb of the week, Sweetwater Springs, with grades reaching 20%.
 There is also a gentler ride to Armstrong Woods Park via Westside Road.
-Once you’ve arrived stop and admire the majestic towering redwoods and enjoy a hike to visit the oldest (1,400 years old), or the tallest (310 feet high) trees in the park.
-Lunch is on your own today in the town of Guerneville, or stop off at Korbel's on-site gourmet deli.
+Once you’ve arrived, stop and admire the majestic towering redwoods and enjoy a hike to visit the oldest or tallest trees in the park—1,400 years old and 310 feet high respectively.
+We can enjoy lunch at Korbel's on-site gourmet deli.
 You may even choose to cleanse the palate with a little bubbly!
 Then, choose a shuttle back to our hotel, or venture into Healdsburg for some shopping and a tasting at one of the many winery rooms on the square.
-If you decide to ride back you’ll have the opportunity to sample at a variety of wineries like Gary Farrell, Porter Creek, or Armida Tonight you are on your own for dinner at one of the many famed restaurants in bustling Healdsburg.
-Whether it's Italian, French or basic pub fare, Healdsburg has you covered.
+If you decide to ride back, you’ll have the opportunity to sample at a variety of wineries like Gary Farrell, Porter Creek, or Armida.
+Tonight you'll gather with your fellow travelers and head out for an incredible Californian farm-to-table feast at our local favorite restaurant, Chalkboard.
+It is here that the farm culture of Sonoma comes to life and is embodied in fresh, local savory foods that make this area second-to-none.
+Please note that the ability to enjoy this route is contingent upon reconstruction completion at the Armstrong Redwoods State Natural Reserve, scheduled to be completed late spring or early summer of 2021.
+We have a spectacular alternative to the Pacific Ocean at 60 miles and 2,900 feet of elevation gain.

 Hotel Healdsburg to Armstrong Return